dkallen78/math-trainer/README.md

 This could shed light on the findings of Clark's team that WM training doesn't transfer, possibly because familiarity with a task or subject is needed to augment WM.

-Also of interest in Cowan's paper is the idea that a lack of ability to maintain one's attention (executive function) is a hinderance to WM since one can neither control what is retained nor what is lost.

----

-> I believe that incorporating a WM trainer into this program is beyond what is possible.
-Even if I put a memory mode into the program, the weight of scientific evidence indicates that it will a negligible effect on mental math performance.

 ### Historical Research